 These important initiatives inform our approach and affirm our commitment to:

-- Respect laws wherever we operate,
+- Respecting laws wherever we operate.

 Oversight and governance